tourniquet-io/tourniquet-junit/tourniquet-selenium/README.md

 The `baseURL` must be present.
 It is used to resolve relative paths using the SeleniumContext's `resolve()` method and is initially loaded when the rule is evaluated.

-See also `io.tourniquet.pageobjects.SeleniumControlExample` in the test source.
+See also `io.tourniquet.selenium.SeleniumControlExample` in the test source.

 # Timeouts
 Besides access to the driver, the context may hold a `TimeoutProvider` which can be used to define configurable